Music and the Holocaust

 Sarah Brandwood-Spencer has toured the world as principal and soloist with the European Union Chamber Orchestra.
 She was formerly a principal violinist of the Hallé Orchestra and now enjoys a varied career as guest principal with many of the country’s leading orchestras.

-This concert has been generously sponsored by Geoff and Jennie Holman.
+This concert has been generously sponsored by Geoff Holman, in memory of Jennie.